-SECURING FUNDING FOR SAGESS
+SECURING FUNDS FOR SAGESS

-At SAGESS, we are committed to managing our finances diligently to ensure we have optimal and secure funding for our reserves.
-Since the financial crisis that rattled Europe in the summer of 2011, we have increased our share of long-term financing through bonds.
-All of our short-term financing (through NEU CP) is part of a scaled programme that would allow us to cope with a similar crisis.
+At SAGESS, we are committed to managing our money diligently to ensure we have optimal and secure financing for our reserves.
+We prefer to rely on bonds so that a higher proportion of our financing is long term.
+All our short-term financing (through NEU CP) is part of a scaled programme that would allow us to cope with a major crisis.
 The use of the NEU CP programme is mainly covered by undrawn lines of credit.